 Place your hand on the ‘Part B’ and keep it against the bottle as you slowly and steadily turn the bottle.
 You will hear a scoring sound as you travel around.
 Listen carefully for the moment it sounds like it is a courser sound and feels like you have hit ‘gravel’.
 This means you have gone all around and you should stop.
 DO NOT SCORE TWICE.

 Notice the nice score line here… The glass will break (more like; should) along the weak point which is the score line.
 To make that happen you need to shock the glass with temperature changes.

-BUT, you need to understand glass (it sometimes has a mind of it’s own) a bit to get the best results.
-Heat alone the score-line as evenly as possible.
+BUT, you need to understand glass (it sometimes has a mind of it’s own) can be a bit difficult to get the best results.
+Heat along the score-line as evenly as possible.
 You can also use a few candles in a row and rotate above them.
 The idea is not to heat it too much.
 If you use a torch move it quite quickly as it is really hot.

 Slowly dribbling boiling water along the cut works similarly.
 I would just keep running out of water so I liked the torch.